Kaanhehe/school-manager/README.md

 ## Features

-- **Automatically Webscraping**: Takes all data from your school website automatically.
+- **Automatic Webscraping**: Takes all data from your school website automatically.
 - **Timetable Management**: View and manage your school timetable.
 - **Homework Management**: Add, edit, and delete homework assignments.
 - **Replacement Plan**: View your replacement plan.